RoamJS/workbench/docs/privacy-mode.md

 # Overview

 Privacy Mode redacts confidential information when showing your Roam database to others.
 Note: this is not a security feature.
 It **does not** encrypt or delete data.
-It is only a visual redaction that you could turn on and off.
+It is only a visual redaction that you could turn on and off while working in an area with "prying eyes".

 # How to Use